brevzin/cpp_proposals/4259_div_floor/div-floor.md

 To provide some more rationale:

 * The proposed scheme does not nicely extend to division with rounding away from zero; there is no established term for that.
-* A hypothetical `std::div_round` (for rounding to the nearest integer) would be somewhat perplexing because all proposed functions round, just towards different targets.
+* A hypothetical `std::div_round` (for rounding to the nearest integer) would be somewhat perplexing because all proposed functions round, just toward different targets.
 However, taking `std::div_floor` as a counterpart to `std::floor` strongly suggests that there should be a `std::div_round` function as a counterpart to `std::round`, which is not the case.

 Regardless whether the functions end up called `std::div_floor` or `std::div_to_neg_inf`, the names should remain somewhat brief so they take up a reasonable amount of space in C++ expressions.
 :::